Anne Duggan, ScDDIRECTOR

 Matthew Poes, MS

 Matthew Poes, MS, is a senior research associate at James Bell Associates.
-Matt has more than 12 years of expertise in research design and child development interventions with an emphasis on home visiting, education, and early childhood program evaluation and evidence-based policy.
-He is part of the Home Visiting Applied Research Collaborative (HARC) research and development team developing critical concepts of precision home visiting and innovative research design.
-Matt has been a liaison and evaluation and CQI expert for Design Options for Maternal, Infant, and Early Childhood Home Visiting Evaluation project (DOHVE) and the Performance Measurement CQI Technical Assistance contract to the Maternal Infant Early Childhood Home Visiting program (MIECHV).
+Matt has more than 16 years of expertise in research design and child development interventions with an emphasis on home visiting, education, and early childhood program evaluation and evidence-based policy.
+He is part of the Home Visiting Applied Research Collaborative (HARC) research and development team.
+Matt is a CQI, performance measurement, and evaluation technical assistance liaison to the Maternal Infant Early Childhood Home Visiting program (MIECHV).
 He has provided both individual and universal TA around evaluation, CQI, and performance measurement since 2013.

 Joelle Ruben, MSW